bigscience-workshop/data_tooling/pii-manager/doc/contributing.md

 ## Task descriptor

-The task descriptor is a Python list that contains at least one tuple defining the entry points for this task (there might be more than one, if the file implements more than one PII).
+The task descriptor is a Python list that contains at least one element defining the entry points for this task (there might be more than one, if the file implements more than one PII).

 * The name of the list **must be** `PII_TASKS`

+* There are two versions of a task entry: simplified and full.
+In a `PII_TASK` list they can be combined freely.

+### Simplified description

-* Each defined task must be a 2- or 3-element tuple, with these elements:
+In a simplified description a task must be a 2- or 3-element tuple, with these elements:
    - the PII identifier for the task: a member of [PiiEnum]
    - the [task implementation]: the regex, function or class implementing the PII extractor
    - (only if the implementation is of regex type) a text description of the task (for documentation purposes)

+### Full description

+In a full description a task is a dictionary with these compulsory fields:
+ * `pii`: the PII identifier for the task: a member of [PiiEnum]
+ * `type`: the task type: `regex`, `callable` or `PiiTask`
+ * `task`: a fro regex tasks, a raw string; for function tasks a callable and for PiiTask either a class or a string with a full class name.
+ * `lang`:

+And these optional fields
+ * `country`:
+ * `name`: a name for the task.
+If not present, a name will be generated from the `name` class-level attribute (PiiTask) or from the class/function name.
+   This is meant to provide a higher level of detail than the `PiiEnum` generic name (e.g. different types of Government ID).
+Class-type tasks can use a dynamic name at runtime, while function and regexes will have a fixed name.
+ * `doc`: the documentation for the class.
+If not present, the docstring for callable and class types will be used (for regex types, the task will have no documentation)

 [task implementation]: #task-implementation